smartstore/dev-docs/framework/content/media-system-and-imaging.md

 Providers implement `IMediaSender`/`IMediaReceiver` so media can be moved between backends. `MediaStorageConfiguration` determines which provider is active and the `MediaMover` service performs migrations.

+You can specify which provider to use in the `MediaSettings`.

 ## Working with media

 `IMediaService` offers high level operations for everyday tasks: